yesw2000/ATLAS-lcgTool/README.md

   *  **Dependency Management:**  Provides options to count or list dependencies of a package.
   *  **LCG Release Awareness:** Integrates with LCG release conventions, ensuring compatibility when used within established environments.
   *  **Platform Detection:** Automatically detects the platform based on environment variables or user-specified arguments.
+  *  **Flexible Argument Delimiters:** The script accepts both commas and spaces as delimiters between arguments (e.g., `package version,compiler,opt` or `package version compiler opt`).
+  *  **Case-Insensitive Package Matching:** If a package name is not found exactly as typed, the script will attempt to find a matching package name in a case-insensitive manner.

 ## Usage